spage21/ROCO222-/Lab_Book.md

 #Notes on GitHub
-saving markdown document using commits and github. first open terminal and type  _git init_ then navigate into the directory using _Cd_ and _ls_ after making changes to a markdown document  write _git status_ and you can see the files that you have changed. to save these files type _git add_ then the file name. once youve added all the files you want to save type git commit and an appropriate message then _ctrl X_ and _Y_ after this is type _git log_ to check the commit has been made successfully.
+saving markdown document using commits and github. first open terminal and type  _git init_ then navigate into the directory using _Cd_ and _ls_ after making changes to a markdown document  write _git status_ and you can see the files that you have changed. to save these files type _git add_ then the file name. once youve added all the files you want to save type git commit and an appropriate message then _ctrl X_ and _Y_ and then hit the enter key.
+After this is type _git log_ to check the commit has been made successfully.

-#Lab 2, Creating a DC motor.
+#Lab 2, Building a DC motor.

+Using the kit provided I began building a DC motor out of a cork, a couple of magnets, some copper tape and wire.
+The cork would act as a core for the DC motor and with two pins in each end it meant that it could spin pretty easily when supported between two paper clips.
+Next we added two pieces of copper tape to one end of the cork. these two surfaces would act as commutators for the motor.
+Then we would cut two pieces of multicore wire and use them as brushes.
+After screwing a couple of paper clips into the wooden base we used them to support 2 magnets on either side of the cork (our motor core).
+The motor we built ended up working but not very well.
+The brushes were pretty unreliable because they provided little contact against the commutator.
+We proceeded to think of some idea's to help improve the motors function. we wanted to get a new core that would have a higher magnetic permability than cork, as in theory this create a stronger magnetic field and make the motor spin better. ideally we wanted to use something like Iron because of its high permability, however finding a suitable sized piece of iron became quiet difficult.

+need pictures.

+#Lab 3,